Christian-Me/node-red-contrib-home/ESPEasy/readme.md

 ## prebuild firmware

-in the folder **firmware** you will find recent beta builds of my work.
+in the folder **firmware** you will find recent **beta** builds especialy arround the homie convention .
 Feel free to test.
 Comments are always welcome

 ## initial config